 Experience Zadar, the fascinating city on the Croatian Adriatic coast.
 Immerse yourself in the history of the old town, with its ancient ruins and medieval churches, stroll along the waterfront and enjoy breathtaking sunsets.
 Zadar impresses not only with historical sights, but also with modern art, vibrant city life and beautiful beaches.
 The historic city of Zadar is the gateway to the Dalmatia region and has almost 80,000 inhabitants.
 The city offers a perfect mix of sightseeing, culture, beach and leisure.
 With our travel guide you can put together your perfect holiday in Zadar.

-The heart and absolute highlight of the city is the lively old town, which stretches across a peninsula separated from the new town.
+The heart and absolute highlight of the city is the lively Zadar old town, which stretches on a peninsula separated from the new town.
 A walk through the old town is like a fascinating journey through 3000 years of history.
-From Roman ruins to medieval city walls and city gates to modern attractions on the northern tip of the peninsula such as the Sun Salutation Square and the Sea Organ – you can experience all of this during your “museum visit” in the open air.
+From Roman ruins to medieval city walls and city gates to modern attractions on the northern tip of the peninsula such as the Sun Salutation Square and the Sea Organ – you will experience all of this during your “museum visit” in the open air.
 We would like to introduce you to the five best attractions in more detail.

 The Cathedral of Saint Anastasia: This impressive Romanesque cathedral is one of Zadar’s most famous landmarks.
 Its imposing bell tower not only offers magnificent views over the city, but also the opportunity to explore the cathedral’s history and architecture.